Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 G: You do one, one time and one the other time?
 Vary it?

-A:Sure, you can do anything you want.
+A: Sure, you can do anything you want.

-G:Yeah.
+G: Yeah.
 Would that be good or not?

 A: I think it would be good.